 Incorporating more nuts and seeds into your diet can also help you meet your daily folate needs.

 The amount of folate in various types of nuts and seeds can vary slightly.

-Summary Nuts and seeds supply a good amount of folate in each serving.
-One ounce (28 grams) of almonds and flaxseed provides 7% and 6% of the RDI, respectively.
+Nuts and seeds supply a good amount of folate in each serving.
+One ounce (28 grams) of almonds and flax seeds provides 7% and 6% of the DV, respectively.

 Beef liver is one of the most concentrated sources of folate available.

-In addition to folate, a single serving of beef liver can meet and exceed your daily requirements for vitamin A, vitamin B12 and copper (30).
+In addition to folate, a single serving of beef liver can meet and exceed your daily requirements for vitamin A, vitamin B12, and copper (